 Continuing Medical Education

 Department faculty take an active role in national and regional continuing education programs.
 Course presentations are given every year at the annual meetings of both the Congress of Neurological Surgeons and the American Association of Neurological Surgeons.
 In addition, physicians of several department centers provide institutional training to other physicians throughout the world.
 For more information, please contact us at (412) 647-3685.

 Department of Neurological Surgery offers a speakers bureau service for regional hospitals, physician groups and other organizations interested in keeping abreast with the latest advances and techniques in the field of neurological surgery.
 More info.

 Other Postgraduate Education

-The Department of Neurological Surgery participates in the education of house staff of other departments, including Surgery, Neurology, and Emergency Medicine.
+participates in the education of house staff of other departments, including surgery, neurology, medicine (endocrinology) and emergency medicine.
 Educational endeavors include neuroscience conferences, general lectures on neurosurgical topics, and grand rounds.
-In addition, our faculty takes part in the Department of Surgery's Vascular Surgery Conference and provides speakers for the Critical Care Medicine Lecture Series.
+In addition, faculty takes part in the Department of Surgery’s Vascular Surgery Conference and provides speakers for the Critical Care Medicine Lecture Series.